alihhussain/azure-serverless-workshop/03_web-app-for-containers/README.md

 docker push richardjortega/voting-app
 ```

 The image we pushed is public and now downloadable via Docker Hub to any machine or server.
 In a production scenario, you would have a private container registry like [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/).
+You can find details [here](https://docs.microsoft.com/en-us/azure/app-service/containers/app-service-linux-cli#using-docker-images-from-a-private-registry).

 ## Deploying the custom Docker image to Azure